Strategic capital · Pre-seed

 ARR trajectory to $450M by 2032

 Projected annual recurring revenue growth driven by three-tier GTM strategy and 120%+ net revenue retention.
+Illustrative only — not a forecast of future results.

 $500M$400M$300M$200M$100M$020252026$2M2027$8M2028$25M2029$65M2030$150M2031$280M2032$450M